Career Advice, make yourself bullet proof

 I recently had lunch with a colleague / ex co-worker, a CEO and an intern.
 An eclectic sounding group, but all interconnected.
 I will refer to the colleague /ex co-worker as “Legit Professional” or LP for short moving forward.

 LP: Sr. HR woman currently practicing HR for a fast growth company of about 120 consultants that also makes the Best Place to work Lists.
 She has recruiting, employee relations, T&D and international experience.
-LP will always have a smile on her face and has a reputation for putting people at ease and getting them engaged.
+LP will always have a smile on her face and has a reputation for immediately putting people at ease and getting them engaged.

 Intern: Amazing, 15 year old woman who can handle herself in any group of 20 and 30 something’s.
 Already founded an Internet dog walking business with 8 contractors.
 Yes, I will probably be reporting to her in a few years.